Coding and Billing Basics

 Did that get your attention?

-Whether you own your practice or not, your compensation is likely tied directly to how much revenue you bring in.
+Whether you own your practice or not, you likely receive compensation that relates directly to how much revenue you bring in.
 Therefore, it’s critical you understand how to maximize your coding, billing and collections appropriately.

 What is “coding”?

-All work done by physicians and independent health care practitioners is reimbursed based on the codes assigned to that work.
-This is how you determine how much you get paid for the work you do.
+Physicians and independent health care practitioners receive reimbursement based on the codes assigned to that work.
+This is how you determine how much you compensation you receive for the work you do.
 Let’s start with some basic definitions:

 - Relative value unit (RVU): The unit of measurement used to value a physician’s work.
 As of 2019, one RVU is worth $36.04.
-When you conduct patient care, your work is valued at a certain number of RVUs, which then converts to an actual dollar amount.
+When you conduct patient care, your work is worth a certain number of RVUs, which then converts to an actual dollar amount.

-- ICD-10: The International Classification of Diseases (10th revision) is the set of codes that describe what condition is being treated.
+- ICD-10: The International Classification of Diseases (10th revision) is the set of codes that describe what condition you are treating.
 Each time that you see a patient, you have to document the code corresponding to the condition you are treating so that you can bill for that work.

 - CPT code: Current Procedural Terminology (CPT) codes are 5 digit codes that insurers use to determine reimbursement rates for physician work.

-- Billing vs Collections: Once the CPT codes are generated for your patient encounter or procedure, those codes are submitted/billed to the patient’s insurance company for reimbursement.
+- Billing vs Collections: Once the CPT codes are available for your patient encounter or procedure, you submit/bill those codes to the patient’s insurance company for reimbursement.
 The insurer reviews the billing codes and determines how much of that bill they will agree to pay.
 The amount paid is the collection amount.
 Collections are commonly less than billing, sometimes significantly less.

 How do I know if I’m coding correctly?